charisfebrianto/Cyclistic-Case-Study/README.md

 # 🚲 Cyclistic Bike-Share Case Study (2017)

 ## 📝 Introduction
 As part of the **Google Data Analytics Professional Certificate**, I completed a **Cyclistic case study** by running a comprehensive data analysis cycle.
-This process includes the stages of Ask, Prepare, Process, Analyze, Share, and Act, ensuring that every finding is supported by accurate data cleaning and processing.
+This process includes the stages of <ins>Ask, Prepare, Process, Analyze, Share, and Act</ins>, ensuring that every finding is supported by accurate data cleaning and processing.

 ## 📌 Project Summary
 This project is an intensive case study of Cyclistic, a fictional bike-share company in Chicago that operates over 5,800 bikes and 600 stations.
 So far, Cyclistic's marketing strategy has focused on building broad brand awareness through various pricing schemes, including single-ride tickets, full-day passes, and annual memberships.

 Financial analysis shows that while price flexibility attracts many customers, annual memberships are significantly more profitable than casual riders.
 Therefore, the primary goal of this project is to develop an effective marketing strategy **to convert casual riders into annual members**.

-## ❓ Key Question
-1. How do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders by Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?

 ## 🛠️ Tools
 * **SQL (Google BigQuery):** For large-scale data extraction, cleaning, and analysis (3.8 Million+ rows).